novoalab/nanoRMS/README.md

 Rscript predict_singleSample.R wt_epinano.csv sn3_epinano.csv sn36_epinano.csv
 ```
 Single sample de novo RNA modification prediction has been tested for predicting pseudouridine RNA modifications in mitochondrial rRNAs, and the novel predicted sites were afterwards validated using CMC-based probing followed by sequencing), validating 2 out of the 2 sites that were predicted in all 3 biological replicates.

+Using identified pseudouridine base-calling error signatures, nanoRMS can  predict RNA modifications de novo in single samples, as long as if the stoichiometry of modification is sufficiently high (i.e. to be distinguished from background base-calling error of direct RNA sequencing).

 #### b) Paired sample RNA modification prediction